Piri Reis: Works

-Piri Reis' cartography was unusual for sixteenth-century Turkish and broader Islamic cartography for its deep engagement with recent European discoveries.
-Three of his works survive to the present day.
-Fragments of his 1513 world map and his 1528 world map are held in the Topkapı Palace Museum in Istanbul.
-Copies of the Kitab-ı Bahriye, a navigational atlas, are kept in libraries and museums around the world, although Piri Reis' original manuscripts are lost.
+Portolan symbols on the 1513 map include: compass roses for direction (top), crosses for rocks and reefs (left), dots for shallows and sandbanks (center), and scale bars for distance (right).

-Across his works, Piri Reis engaged with the European Age of Discovery.
-His first world map incorporated many non-Muslim sources, unusual for Islamic cartography of the period, and it famously cites a now-lost map by Christopher Columbus.
-The second edition of the Kitab-ı Bahriye incorporated information from recent Portuguese and Spanish voyages, including Vasco da Gama's discovery of a sea route to India, and his 1528 world map cited recent Portuguese voyages to Labrador and Newfoundland.
+All of Piri Reis's surviving maps are portolan charts, nautical maps designed for navigation by dead reckoning, a method by which a ship's location is estimated from its direction, speed, and elapsed time.
+They employ a windrose networka web of lines radiating from compass roses along degrees of bearingrather than a projected longitude and latitude grid.
+Piri Reis's maps employed standard portolan symbols to indicate hazards.

-All of his surviving maps are portolan charts, late medieval nautical maps with compass roses from which lines of bearing radiate.
-Widely produced and used by European navigators, they were designed for navigation by dead reckoning, a method where a ship's location is estimated from direction, speed, and elapsed time.
-Portolan charts employ a windrose network matching the directions of a compass rather than a longitude and latitude grid.
-Piri Reis' maps employed standard portolan symbols to indicate hazards, such as dots for shallow water and sand banks, and crosses for rocks and reefs.
+Piri Reis's works were unusual in 16th-century Turkish and broader Islamic cartography for their deep engagement with the European Age of Discovery.
+Three of his works have survived in some form: fragments of his 1513 and 1528 world maps, held in the Topkapı Palace Museum in Istanbul, along with copies of the Kitab-ı Bahriye in libraries and museums around the world, though his original manuscripts are lost.
+The second edition of the Kitab-ı Bahriye incorporated information from new Portuguese and Spanish voyages, including Vasco da Gama's discovery of a sea route to India, and the 1528 world map cited new Portuguese voyages to Labrador and Newfoundland.

-Piri Reis' works also reveal his attitude toward European discoveries.
-In the 1513 world map and the Kitab-ı Bahriye preface, he rhetorically undermines the significance of European discoveries by reframing them as the rediscovery of ancient knowledge.
-He invokes Alexander the Great when explaining Columbus' discoveries.
-According to the Quran and Turkish literary tradition, Dhu al-Qarnayn—believed to be a Quranic reference to Alexander the Great—traveled to every corner of the world, thereby defining its limits.
-Marginal inscriptions on the world map mention "charts drawn in the days of Alexander" and a book that "fell into the hands" of Columbus describing lands "at the end of the Western Sea".
-In the 1526 version of the Kitab-ı Bahriye, he explicitly credits European discoveries to lost works created during the legendary voyages of Alexander:
+According to historian Giancarlo Casale, the 1513 world map and especially the Kitab-ı Bahriye preface rhetorically undermine the significance of European discoveries by reframing them as the rediscovery of ancient knowledge.
+For instance, Piri Reis invokes Alexander the Great when explaining contemporary European discoveries.
+In the Quran, "Dhu al-Qarnayn"identified with Alexander the Great in the Turkish literary traditiontraveled to every corner of the world, thereby defining its limits.
+Marginal inscriptions on the world map mention "charts drawn in the days of Alexander" and a book that "fell into the hands" of Columbus, describing lands "at the end of the Western Sea."
+In the 1526 version of the Kitab-ı Bahriye, Piri Reis explicitly attributes European discoveries to lost works created during Alexander's legendary voyages:

 My friend, the Franks both read and write everything there is to know about the science of the sea.
 But do not suppose that they invented such knowledge on their own; and if you wish, I will explain why.
 During his time, the famous ruler Alexander traveled over all the seas, and whatever he saw and whatever he heard he had recorded, item by item, by a competent person.